kmille36/PWD-Windows-2022/README.md

 Open port 8080 (or connect rdp using ip).
 Enjoy!
 (U can close PWD tab after done!).

+# IF IT GOT ANY ERROR, CLOSE PWD SESSION AND START AGAIN #

 (guacamole: azure/azure | RDP: azureuser/WindowsPassword@001 )